BitcoinDictionary/bitcoindictionary/README.md

 ##Contributing

-To contribute to this book, please fork and make changes to your forked copy, then submit a pull request.
+To contribute to this repository, please fork and make changes to your forked copy, then submit a pull request.
 Or alternatively, if you cannot use the github.com pull request system, submit an Issue from the menu on the right.
-Major contributions will receive an acknowledgment in the preface of the book.
+Major contributions will receive an acknowledgment in the preface of the book, on the website and on the mobile apps.